epthos/epthos/docs/scanner.md

 new files from already seen files, and ensure we back up only after we know we won't duplicate blocks unnecessarily.

-Directories won't need an id in that case.

 Instead of forwarding the watcher's content directly as filepicker.next(), why not store the new file size and change time directly into filestore ?
 Introduce a dirty bit, so that the file is flagged for backup.